TimMikeladze/typescript-react-package-starter/README.md

-# 📦 React • Typescript • Package Starter
+# 📦 Typescript • React • Package Starter

-A slightly opinionated starter kit for developing React and/or TypeScript packages.
+A slightly opinionated starter kit for developing TypeScript and/or React NPM packages.
 It comes with a several pre-configured tools, so you could focus on coding instead of configuring a project for the nth time.
 From building to releasing a package, this starter kit has you covered.

 > 👋 Hello there!
 Follow me [@linesofcode](https://twitter.com/linesofcode) or visit [linesofcode.dev](https://linesofcode.dev) for more cool projects like this one.